 Dr. Aiello's unique combination of compassion and qualifications sets him apart as one of the leading ophthalmologists in the field.

-PRK can correct many of the same vision problems as LASIK, including:
+PRK can correct many common vision problems, including:

 PRK is also acceptable for individuals who are not eligible for LASIK for reasons such as: